-However, these companies produce the fossil fuels that we use; as consumers, we create the demand for fossil fuels through our activities.
+However, these companies produce fossil fuels because we use them; as consumers, we create the demand for fossil fuels through our activities.
 So by changing our own habits, we can go some way to reducing global carbon emissions.

-If you need an example of how an individual can make a big change, look no further than Greta Thunberg.
-At 15 years old, her protest outside the Swedish Riksdag (parliament) sparked demonstrations across the globe, culminating in the largest climate strike in world history on 20 September 2019.
+For an example of how an individual can make a big change, look no further than Greta Thunberg.
+At 15 years old, her protest outside the Swedish Riksdag (parliament) sparked demonstrations across the globe, leading to the largest climate strike in world history on 20 September 2019.
 Her book is titled No One Is Too Small to Make a Difference, to recognise that any individual can help fight climate change, no matter how powerless they feel.